Previous Page Next Page

 4000 Background Checks for DFPS Prospective and Current Employees

-Background Checks December 2022
+Background Checks June 2026

 A person who completed a previous background check under another DFPS background checks policy is also required to complete a new background check under this policy, before being allowed to work for DFPS.

 DFPS requires background checks on all DFPS prospective and current employees.
-A background check has the following three parts:
+A background check has the following parts:

 4100 Defining Staff Responsibilities

-Background Checks December 2022
+Background Checks June 2026

 All staff members whose work involves background checks are responsible for doing the following: